 Lead

 lead-symbol.gif (661 bytes) Governed by the planet Saturn, Lead has dark connections and is related to death and transformation.
-This toxic metal represents impurities of the metals as well as the humans, and its burning is metaphoric with cleansing and removal of imperfections.
+This toxic metal represents impurities, of the metals as well as the humans and its burning is metaphoric with cleansing and removal of imperfections.
 It was associated with divination spells.
-Lead was one of the earliest metals known to man and was widely used by the ancient Romans, Egyptians, Greeks, and Chinese.
+The lead was one of the earliest metals known to man and was widely used by the ancient Romans, Egyptians, Greek, and Chinese.

 Lead Metal